ericzrinsky/discogs/case_study.md

 ORDER  BY artist;
 ```

-If your query was successful, you should now see "Total rows loaded: 882" at the top of your results.
+If your query was successful, you should now see "882" for the "Total rows loaded:" since it is likely that some artists had more than one album (or "Title") associated with them.
+Your results should also only display one column—"Artist."

 ![SQLiteStudio](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i38.png "UNION Query - Artists")

-This gets a us a little bit closer, but 882 is still a bit too many artists for us to work with for a Spotify playlist.
+This gets a us a little bit closer, but 882 is still a bit too unwieldy for us to work with for a **Spotify** playlist.

-For the end result, I'd like to generate a playlist that introduces me to all new music and excludes any artists that are contained within the "Eric's Record Collection" table.
-In order to do that, we will create a new table called "new_artists" that will store the results from each table comparison.
+Let's dig into of the goals for this project:

+* Generate new **Spotify** playlists on the fly with socially-sourced vinyl-record affinity data that excludes artists from my own record collection

+In order to accomplish that result, we need to compare the "Artists" column in "eric_records" to each of the other tables ("leigh_records," "steve_records," and "paul_records") individually, exclude the artists found in both the "eric_records" table and comparison table, and then add those results to a new table called "new_artists."
+It sounds confusing, but it will make more sense after we run our SQL queries.

 Right click "Tables" in the "Databases" panel and then click "Create A Table."